faffonso/crow/README.md

 We introduce CROW, a navigation system tailored for agricultural fields, specifically for operation under crop canopies.
 The system starts with a perception module that utilizes a self-supervised neural network to detect crop lines from LiDAR data.
 Using this information, waypoints are generated for a Model Predictive Controller (MPC), allowing the system to follow the crop lines and maintain its position on the reference path.

-The code is organized into navigation modules, each accompanied by a brief explanation of how to use them individually and how to modify the parameters in the configuration files:
+The code is organized into navigation modules, each accompanied by how to modify the parameters in the configuration files:

 - **Inference:** LiDAR-Based Perception
 - **Wp_gen:** Waypoint Generator